mrhm-dev/full-stack-army/resources/lecture-102/README.md

 - Use GET to retrieve a representation of a resource or a collection of resources.
 - Use query parameters for filtering, sorting, and pagination.
-- Avoid making modifications to the state of the server or the resources with a GET request.
+- Avoid making modifications to the state of the server (database) or the resources with a GET request.
 - Ensure idempotence: Multiple identical GET requests should produce the same result.
   <br>
   In the context of the GET method, it implies that sending identical GET requests to retrieve a resource or a collection of resources should consistently return the same response.
 The server should not modify the state of the resources or have any side effects as a result of the GET request.
   <br>
   Here's why this property is important:
   - It allows clients to safely retry GET requests without worrying about unintended consequences or modifications to the resources.
   - It enables caching mechanisms to work effectively.
-Caches can store an serve the response of aGET request, knowing that subsequent identical requests will yield the same result.
+Caches can store and serve the response of a GET request, knowing that subsequent identical requests will yield the same result.
   - It aligns with the principles of idempotence in HTTP, promoting predictability and reliability in client-server interactions.
 - Use appropriate caching mechanisms to improve performance for frequently accessed resources.